 Discovery of Substances That Affect the Body

 There are many ways a substance that affects the body can be discovered.
 For example, sometimes a disease state leads to the discovery of an important nutrient.
 Scurvy is one such example.
 First, did you know that we human beings are one of the few animals that cannot make our own vitamin C?
-That’s right, your dog can make his or her own vitamin C. It could be that vitamin C is still a conditionally essential nutrient for a dog, as for instance, during times of stress or pregnancy.
+That’s right, your dog or cat can make his or her own vitamin C. It could be that vitamin C is still a conditionally essential nutrient for a dog, as for instance, during times of stress or pregnancy.
 But for the most part, dogs do not need to “eat vitamin C containing foods.”

 Obviously, we would have never discovered the importance of dietary vitamin C by studying dogs, or most other species.
 What we did discover, though, is that certain foods present in the diet tended to prevent scurvy.
 This led to the theory that there was some vital nutrient present in these particular foods, and eventually this led to the discovery of ascorbic acid.
 The story is, of course, more involved, and more interesting than this truncated version.